L5-game/L5-game.github.io/play/index.md

 We recommend printing all the PDFs on cardstock if possible (we used 110lb cardstock) and mounting the arcades on cardboard for extra stability.

-## Character Gear - IDs, Tech & Accessories
+## Character Gear - IDs, Tech

-Each character in L5 has a unique Tech, Accessory, Face, and ID that contain their power-set and store their data.
+Each character in L5 has a unique Tech, Face, and ID that contain their power-set and store their data.

 Cut out the _character IDs_ and _tech_,
 then, cut out the full-color faces and tape them to the blank part of the IDs, or draw your own.